CrowdStrike/gcp-gke-protection/README.md

 # GCP GKE Protection

-GCP GKE Protection is a solution that can be used to deploy the Falcon Operator, Falcon Access Controller, and Falcon Node Sensors on all applicable GKE clusters in an automated fashion.
+GCP GKE Protection is a solution that can be used to deploy the Falcon Operator, Falcon Admission Controller, and Falcon Node Sensors on all applicable GKE clusters in an automated fashion.

 ## Architecture